top of page

 Selling a business takes time.
 Much like closing on a house, closing on a business can take several

-months.
-According to SCORE, a nonprofit association for entrepreneurs and partners of the U.S. Small Business Administration, a business sale can take up to two years.
+months or years.
 During that time, remain focused on running your business and following the plan that your attorney and advisory team outlined.
 You hired them to be the experts, so let them handle any issues that arise before, during, and after you sell your business.
 Your team will be a great resource in determining smart ways to handle the profit from your recent business sale.

 Making any changes to your business can be a daunting task.
 While selling the business yourself might save some money, it will not save you time that could be spent enhancing the business for sale.
 Having a good business lawyer on your team can help you stay on track, protect your personal assets, and offer peace of mind before, during and after the sales process.